Air Force embraces former software chief who quit, warned China is winning AI competition

 Nicolas Chaillan resigned as the Air Force’s first chief software officer last month and published a resignation letter lamenting government “laggards” and then sounded the alarm that China is winning the AI and cyber competition with the U.S.

-While Mr. Chaillan’s criticisms garnered news coverage that depicted him as a frustrated former employee waging a one-man crusade, the government has continued to solicit his advice in private.
+While Mr. Chaillan’s criticisms garnered news coverage that depicted him as a frustrated former employee waging a one-man campaign, the government has continued to solicit his advice in private.

 Rather than dismiss Mr. Chaillan’s concerns, Air Force Secretary Frank Kendall invited him in to discuss his concerns.